thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 - Simulations of a region much larger than the sample area.
 - Calculation of many biodiversity metrics, including species richness, species abundances, beta-diversity and locations of lineages.
+- Usage of protracted speciation to restrict the time period that speciation events can occur in.
+- Generate and apply a metacommunity to a simulation without requiring a new simulation to be performed.
 - Scalability - support for simulations of tens or hundreds of millions of individuals in a single simulation.

 Getting started